seanox/xml-micro-exchange-php/manual/api-put.md

 were made because the XPath cannot find a writable target, the header `Storage-Effects` can be omitted completely in the response.

 Syntactic and symantic errors in the request and/or XPath and/or value can cause error status 400 and 415.
+If errors occur due to the transmitted request body, this causes status 422.

 ## Contents Overview